microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination/README.md

 ```

 4. You have run our our <a href="https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing">batch processing API</a> on our images, and have the .json file it produced for your images.
 5. Your images are organized such that the lowest-level folder is a camera.
 For example, if you have images in `c:\my_images\2019\B1`, everything in `B1` comes from the same caemra.
 This matters because we won&rsquo;t even compare images in this folder to images in `c:\my_images\2019\A1`.
-If your images are arranged differently, but there&rsquo;s still some easy way to identify which images are from the same camera, <a href="mailto:cameratraps@microsoft.com">contact us</a>.
+If your images are arranged differently, but there&rsquo;s still some easy way to identify which images are from the same camera, <a href="mailto:cameratraps@lila.science">contact us</a>.

 # Finding suspicious detections